-This is why it is so important to take action when waterproofing cellars, basements or partially below ground-level spaces in your home - especially if you intend to use the area of the property.
+This is why it is so important to take action when waterproofing cellars, basements or partially below-ground-level spaces in your home - especially if you intend to use the area of the property.
 Water can make its way through any porous material, which can and often does result in costly internal damage.

 In the simplest terms, tanking and waterproofing ensure that water stays on the outside of your property and does not come inside your basement, resulting in potentially costly damage.
-However, the area that you are located, as well as other key factors, will determine the best means of tanking your basement.
+However, the area where you are located, as well as other key factors, will determine the best means of tanking your basement.

-Type A is seen as the simpler, and, therefore, the most common form of basement waterproofing options offered.
+Type A is seen as the simpler and, therefore, the most common form of basement waterproofing options offered.
 This cementitious method creates a barrier that prohibits groundwater from penetrating the environment, therefore tanking your basement.

 The first step of the installation process is to strip the walls back to their base material.
 Once this is done, a sand and cement render splatter coat is applied along with a multi-coat render combined with a suitable waterproofing agent.

 This type of waterproofing is most suitable when the walls are in good condition and have not been compromised by the penetration of any moisture yet.
 In addition to this, the property’s geography is also taken into consideration; if the location is likely to see higher levels of moisture than the national average, Type C may be the best course of action instead.